tarantool/doc/doc/book/box/indexes.rst

   *   ``EQ`` for "equal",
   *   ``REQ`` for "reversed equal"

-  Comparisons make sense if and only if the index type is TREE.
+  Value comparisons make sense if and only if the index type is TREE.
+  The iterator types for other types of indexes are slightly different and work differently.
+See details in section :ref:`Iterator types <box_index-iterator-types>`.

   Note that we didn't use the name of the index, which means we use primary index here.

   This type of search may return more than one tuple; if so, the tuples will be